IBM/ibm-satellite-storage/.github/README_TEMPLATE.md

 <!-- Example summary:

-When you create a Satellite configuration using the `ocs-local` template, the following resources are deployed to your clusters.
+When you create a Satellite configuration using the `odf-local` template, the following resources are deployed to your clusters.

 - An `openshift-storage` namespace is created.
 - The local disks that you provide are mounted as PVs
 - OSD and MON pods are mounted on the disks that you provide
 - The following storage classes are created
     - sat-ocs-cephrbd-gold
     - sat-ocs-cephfs-gold